-These instructions apply to all the clematis in our range.
-Planting clematis in the average garden is pretty straightforward and they will grow practically anywhere as long as you remember five things - Preparation, depth, water, temperature and the first prune.
+These instructions apply to all our clematis.
+They will grow practically anywhere if you remember five things: preparation, depth, water, temperature and the first prune.

 All clematis prefer to be planted so the crown of the plant - this is where its stem(s) emerge from the compost in which it was grown - is at least 3-4 inches (6 cm) below soil level.
 I plant well-grown clematis with a strong stem deeper still at about 6" and it has always served me well.